 - Entrance Fee: Free of charge

 - Getting There: CAR From Beirut, head east on the Damascus Road (Route 5).
 Follow the road for approximately 20-25 km towards Aley.
 As you approach Aley, take the exit for "Ras el Jabal" and continue along the main road, which will lead you to the Symposium Aley located near the Piscine Street, opposite the Casino Piscine Aley.
 Parking is available nearby.
-BUS To reach Symposium Aley from Beirut, head to Charles Helou Bus Station near the port area, where you can catch a bus.
+BUS To reach Symposium Aley from Beirut, head to Charles Helou near the port area, where you can catch a bus.

 - Tip: Plan your visit in the early evening to enjoy the cool mountain breeze and atmosphere of the area.